dav-par/eng114_DevOps/Documentation/docs/Vagrant.md

 `vagrant ssh` - ssh in

 ## Set up your provisions file
-A provision file is a bash script that you can call when setting up a vm using vagrant
+A provisionsing file is a bash script that you can call when setting up a vm using vagrant
 Use `nano provision.sh` to make it in nano
-Don't use notepad or windows files, it wont copy over properly, make sure to open with `#!/bin/bash`
+Don't use notepad or windows files, it won't copy over properly, make sure to open with `#!/bin/bash`

 ## If your vagrant file breaks
 - delete the .vagrant folder